bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

                  &= \sum_{i=1}^n P(i) \log\frac{P(i)}{Q(i)} \\
                  \tag{5}

-  You can probabily already see how this is a useful objective to try to minimize.
+  You can probably already see how this is a useful objective to try to minimize.
 If we have some theoretic minimal distribution :math:`P`, we want to try to find an approximation :math:`Q` that tries to get as close as possible by minimizing the KL divergence.